- Table of Contents

 Economic and Market Risks

-Broader economic factors, such as recessions, interest rate fluctuations, inflation, or geopolitical events, can have a substantial impact on stock markets.
-Investors must consider these risks as they can affect the overall performance of their investments.
+Broader economic factors, such as recessions, interest rate fluctuations, inflation, or geopolitical events, can substantially impact stock markets.
+Investors must consider these risks, as they can affect their investments' overall performance.

 Liquidity Risk

 Liquidity risk refers to the possibility of not being able to buy or sell stocks quickly at a desired price.
-Stocks with lower trading volumes or limited market depth may be more susceptible to liquidity risk.
-Investors must be mindful of this when investing in less liquid stocks.
+Stocks with lower trading volumes or limited market depth may be more susceptible to liquidity risk, so investors must be mindful of this when investing in less liquid stocks.

 How Do You Calculate the Risk/Return Ratio?

-To evaluate the risk and potential returns of a stock investment, investors commonly calculate the risk/return ratio.
+Investors commonly calculate the risk/return ratio to evaluate the risk and potential returns of a stock investment.
 The most commonly used measure for this is the Sharpe ratio, which considers the excess return generated by an investment relative to its volatility.
 It helps assess whether the returns generated by an investment adequately compensate for the risks taken.

 The formula for calculating the Sharpe ratio is as follows: